 Architecture

-| Generation | Backend compute | Status |
+| Backend compute | Shared Lambdas.
+No per-tenant EC2 or ECS. |

 Multi-tenant model